 Brotherly affection flows naturally out from Godliness.
 As we come to know God, we receive and are filled with His love, which naturally overflows to others, especially our fellow Christians.
-As John put it, ‘Beloved, if God loved us in this way, we also ought to love one another.’(1 John 4:11)
+As John put it, ‘Beloved, if God loved us in this way, we also ought to love one another’(1 John 4:11).

 That brings us to the pinnacle of Christian maturity: Love, not only towards other Christians, but for everyone else.
-As Paul prayed for the Thessalonians, ‘the Lord make you to increase and abound in love one toward another, and toward all men’(1 Thessalonians 3:12).
-This includes even our enemies, as Jesus himself taught, ‘love your enemies… and pray for those who mistreat you and persecute you, that you may be children of your Father who is in heaven… be perfect, just as your Father in heaven is perfect.’(Matthew 5:44-48)!
+As Paul prayed for the Thessalonians, ‘the Lord make you to increase and abound in love toward one another, and toward all men’(1 Thessalonians 3:12).
+This includes even our enemies, as Jesus Himself taught, ‘love your enemies… and pray for those who mistreat you and persecute you, that you may be children of your Father who is in heaven… be perfect, just as your Father in heaven is perfect’(Matthew 5:44-48)!